[Last updated: 18th Feb 2018]

 I always imagined that conferences must be super boring grown up adult events where people go to make connections in order to climb up the astronomical ladder hoping to make their claims to fame.
 I was lucky enough to come across such a thing as student conferences, I gave it a shot, and have never looked back since!
 Such conferences are usually heavily subsidised, with amazing opportunities to check out some really cool science facilities/institutes, not to mention all the people from all over the world that you get to meet!

 PLANCKS – The Physics League Across Numerous Countries for Kick-ass Students is a contest, symposium and scientific excursion packed event.
-It takes place in Bucharest in May, 2016.
+It will take place in Zagreb, Croatia in May, 2018.

-CAPS – Close to my heart is the Conference for Astronomy and Physics Students, I’ve attended one in Sheffield and helped to organise one in St Andrews.
-It’s only for students who are members of the IoP, but it really is an awesome experience.
-It will be in Glasgow, June 2016!
+CAPS – Close to my heart is the Conference for Astronomy and Physics Students, I’ve attended one in Sheffield (2012) and helped to organise one in St Andrews (2014).
+It’s only for students who are members of the IoP (anyone can join for free or cheaply), but it really is an awesome experience.
+It will be in Newcastle, June 2018!

 CUWiP – The Conference for Undergraduate Women in Physics in the UK will be returning!
-It will place at Oxford University in March 2016; last year it was a pretty amazing experience to stay in one of the colleges and meet Dame Jocelyn Bell!
+It will place at Oxford University in March 2018; in 2015 it was a pretty amazing experience to stay in one of the colleges and meet Dame Jocelyn Bell!

 NSSC – The UKSEDS National Student Space Conference features talks by leading space science and industry figures, a careers fair, and more.
-It’ll be in March 2016 in Sheffield.
+It’ll be in March 2018 in Surrey.

 CUWiP – These conferences for women studying Physics across the US is what inspired the UK CUWiP to come into being!

-Space Generation Congress – For those more interested in the Space Sector, the SGC 2016 will be taking place in Guadalajara, Mexico in September.
+Space Generation Congress – For those more interested in the Space Sector, the SGC 2018 will be taking place in Bremen, Germany in September.
 They’re always looking for volunteers.

-CAP2016 – Communicating Astronomy with the Public conference, taking place in Colombia in May 2016.
+CAP2018 – Communicating Astronomy with the Public conference, taking place in Japan in March 2018.

-ICWIP – The International Conference on Women in Physics takes place every three years, so we have to wait until July 2017 for the next one, taking place in Birmingham, UK.
+ICWIP – The International Conference on Women in Physics takes place every three years, so stay tuned until 2020 for the next one.